alban-gerome/adobe-analytics/README.md

 * Script URL - satellite file absolute URL
 * Script Content - satellite file content peek, 100 characters only
 * Script HTTP Status - satellite file status code

+The following columns will probably not work for you.
+They are specific to where I work and I will no longer support them in any future version of the DTM debugger:

 * Script Img URL - peek at the URL of the marketing pixel in the satellite file, 100 characters only
 * Script Img Domain - domain of the URL of the marketing pixel in the satellite file
 * Script Img Path - path of the URL of the marketing pixel in the satellite file
 * Script Img Query - query string of the URL of the marketing pixel in the satellite file
 * Script Img Hash - hash of the URL of the marketing pixel in the satellite file

-One thing to note is that this script needs jQuery.
+One thing to note is that this script does need jQuery.
 Also you may run into cross-domain errors and get no information about the contents of the satellite file such as the HTTP status code.
 These are not show-stoppers, use these:

 * add jQuery on any page on your local machine: http://www.learningjquery.com/2009/04/better-stronger-safer-jquerify-bookmarklet
 * temporarily disable cross-domain errors on your local machine: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en (Chrome only)

-I am making this DTM debugger into a Chrome extension so watch this space. _console.table_ is amazing but you cannot display more than 100 characters per cell.
-This is one of the reasons why I have so many columns.